mit-han-lab/TinyChatEngine/README.md

   # pull repo
   git clone --recursive https://github.com/mit-han-lab/TinyLLMEngine.git
   ```
-- Download and quantize the LLaMA2-7B-chat model to int4 format.
+- Download the LLaMA2-7B-chat model from our model zoo and and quantize it to int4 format.
   ```bash
   cd TinyLLMEngine/transformer
   # download and convert the AWQ model to int4 format, this will take a while...